textlint/textlint/README.md

 npx textlint --rule no-todo README.md
 ```

-:memo: We recommended using `.textlintrc` to specify rules instead of `--rule` or `--rulesdir` flags.
+:memo: We recommended using `.textlintrc.json` to specify rules instead of `--rule` or `--rulesdir` flags.
-Your `.textlintrc` is a great way to maintain your rules.
+Your `.textlintrc.json` is a great way to maintain your rules.

 ## CLI